0xPolygon/polygon-docs/docs/tools/wallets/getting-started.md

 ## Wallet basics

-Comprehensive information and guides on wallets, including what a wallet is, how to use it, types of wallets, and key terminology can be found on the [Ethereum.org's Wallet documentation page](https://ethereum.org/en/wallets/).
+Comprehensive information and guides on wallets, including what a wallet is, how to use it, types of wallets, and key terminology can be found on [Ethereum.org's wallet documentation page](https://ethereum.org/en/wallets/).

 ### Important wallet safety information